perfettiful/TonnetzPCA/README.md

 Brandenburg Concerto No. 4 in G Major (http://www.musedata.org/encodings/bach/bg/orch/1049/),

-In order to extract extract and build a dataset of the score information of a given composition, I will utilize the software program MusicScore (https://musescore.org/en).
+...In order to extract extract and build a dataset of the score information of a given composition, I will utilize the software program MusicScore (https://musescore.org/en).
 The key challenge at this step will be developing a script to automate the process of translating the score information from the kern format available on Musedata to a .txt format readable to R.

 ##Data Acquisition Methodology